idsla/Scarlet-PETs/swift-pets-dev/centralized_solution/README.md

    - PNS adds DP noise to sensitive features.  `model2.py laplace_mech(), ls_at_distance(), smooth_sens()
 2. 2nd STEP
    - PNS trains XGBoost model  `model2.py PNSModel()`

+## Privacy and Security Parameters

+JSON file `parameters.json` contains several **security and privacy parameters** that are essential for ensuring the strength and robustness of the privacy and security of our solution.
+These parameters have been carefully selected and tuned to provide strong encryption, secure communication, and reliable privacy protection for sensitive data.
+Below is a list of each parameter, along with an explanation of its meaning:

+- **`bf_error_rate`**: Represents the acceptable false positive rate for the Bloom filter.
+The false positive rate affects the accuracy of the filter and must be carefully balanced against its computational cost.
+- **`DP_epsilon`**: Specifies the level of privacy protection provided by the differential privacy mechanism used to protect sensitive features.

 ## Entry Point